rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 > Allow waiting for a maximum time on a lock then force Rollback.
 Many successful systems (IBM, Tandem) have chosen this approach.

-Many distributed database systems maintain only local dependency graphs and use tiem outs for global deadlocks.
+Many distributed database systems maintain only local dependency graphs and use time outs for global deadlocks.

 Deadlocks are rare, however, they do occur and the database has to deal with them when they occur.